 Version 9.0: 19 Jun 2019

-Improved Shapes tool
+Improved shapes tool

 Notability finally supports any kind of shape now without a dedicated shapes tool!
 It is the simplest way to add shapes offered by any note-taking app.
 You don’t have to select and deselect a shapes tool; just draw your shape and long-press like you do with straight lines.

 Tap on the shape with your finger to style it.
 You can then adjust the stroke thickness and colour.
 You can choose the fill colour for the shape.
-I hope we can change the opacity for the fill colour in the future.
+I hope we can change the opacity of the fill colour in the future.
 In the meantime, if you want a transparent shape, you can just use the highlighter.

 You can duplicate, cut, copy and delete the shape.
 You can change its size and even rotate it.
 Notability officially has a better shapes tool than GoodNotes.

-Support For PNG Images
+Support for PNG images

 They also improved PNG images.
 The white square background Notability had been adding to PNG files was annoying.
 Before this update, we had to adjust our image sizes using the text tool.
 Now, you can simply tap on an image and edit.

-Image Rotation & Cropping
+Image rotation & cropping

 We can rotate our images now!
-The caption doesn’t turn though.
+The caption doesn’t turn, though.
 Bright side: we can now add captions to our photos in Notability!
 Resizing the image affects the caption too.
 We can also crop images in the writing window.
 No more going to another window.